qwertukg/Cook-Laravel3-Generator/README.md

-Cook Laravel Generator
+Cook Laravel3 Generator
 ===================

 Description
 -----------

-Improves Laravel Migrator.
+Improves Laravel3 Migrator.
-Allows generating bundles, with all stuff, from laravel migrations, by your own templates.
+Allows generating bundles, with all stuff, from Laravel3 migrations, by your own templates.

 Instalation
 -----------

-> All this must be done after full Laravel instalation.
+> All this must be done after full Laravel3 instalation.

 Before all you must add Cook bundle to your `bundles.php` file like this: